Chart Color Schemes

 Employment conditions in Wattle Range demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Wattle Range has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.7%.
-As of June 2025, 1,875 residents are employed while the unemployment rate is 2.9% lower than Rest of SA's rate of 4.6%, and workforce participation is similar at 57.5%.
+Wattle Range has a balanced workforce with diverse sector representation and an unemployment rate of 1.7% as of June 2025.
+There are 1,875 residents employed, with an unemployment rate 2.9% lower than Rest of SA's rate of 4.6%.

+Workforce participation is at 57.5%, slightly higher than the Rest of SA average of 54.1%.
 Key industries include agriculture, forestry & fishing, health care & social assistance, and retail trade.
-The area specializes in agriculture, forestry & fishing with an employment share 2.2 times the regional level, but health care & social assistance is under-represented at 11.5% compared to Rest of SA's 13.9%.
-Local employment opportunities may be limited as indicated by Census data.
-From June 2024 to June 2025, the labour force decreased by 2.3% and employment declined by 2.7%, causing unemployment to rise by 0.4 percentage points.
+Agriculture, forestry & fishing dominate with an employment share 2.2 times the regional level.
+However, health care & social assistance is under-represented at 11.5% compared to Rest of SA's 13.9%.

-In contrast, Rest of SA had an employment decline of 1.2%, labour force growth of 0.1%, with unemployment rising 1.2 percentage points.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wattle Range's employment mix suggests local growth of approximately 4.8% over five years and 11.1% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Employment opportunities appear limited locally, as Census data shows fewer working residents than expected based on population.
+Between June 2024 and June 2025, the labour force decreased by 2.3%, employment declined by 2.7%, leading to a rise in unemployment of 0.4 percentage points.
+In comparison, Rest of SA saw an employment decline of 1.2% with unemployment rising by 1.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wattle Range's employment mix suggests local growth of approximately 4.8% over five years and 11.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment